paulsbruce/paulsbruce.io/_posts/2024/2024-06-01-your-next-exec-will-be-chief-garden-officer.markdown

 **Personal Context**

 I am a gardener, not a career executive.
 I know what it takes to be a great people manager at certain levels and respect when that’s done well but it’s not my passion to date.
 I facilitate learners, fostering experimentation at work and at home.
 The legos I grew up on are quicker to prototype with than biological systems; similarly, backyard gardening is faster than horticulture on which to experiment.
 Since I don’t have a sprawling estate (re: "...my second home is in Montana...") and never would anyway, I buy some containers for a roof deck and sow seeds.
-Growth is on you.

 In short: if you don’t have a path to develop a storied career in executive leadership, don’t wait for something magic to happen...make your own and drive outcomes.